AFLplusplus/AFLplusplus/docs/ideas.md

 ## perf-fuzz Linux Kernel Module

-Expand on [snapshot LKM](https://github.com/AFLplusplus/AFL-Snapshot-LKM) To make it thread safe, can snapshot several processes at aonce and increase overall performance.
+Expand on [snapshot LKM](https://github.com/AFLplusplus/AFL-Snapshot-LKM) To make it thread safe, can snapshot several processes at once and increase overall performance.

 Mentor: any